plone/documentation/develop/plone/searching_and_indexing/indexing.rst

 	</object>

-When indexing happens and how to reindex manually
+When indexing happens and how to re-index manually
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Content item reindexing is run when
+Content item re-indexing is run when

 Plone calls reindexObject() if